Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 #### Misclassification

 Both models have highest misclassification on **Oval** face shape.
-Although the transfer learning model improved the accuracy of the model built from scratch, yet Oval is still the most misclassified.
-When looking at the misclassified images, the majority is classifying Oval as Round and mostly on Asian faces.
-This is likely due to less Asian images in the training data.
+Although the transfer learning model improved the accuracy of the model built from scratch, yet Oval is still the most misclassified, with the majority incorrectly classifying Oval as Round.
+Interestingly, Round face is also misclassified as Oval, although overall misclassification is low.
+The confusion between Oval and Round are mostly Asian faces, this is likely because the models has been pretrained on less Asian images.

 ![title](images/confusion_matrix.png)